danf42/arduino-lego-catapult/README.md

 ## Finished Product
 My presentation walked the kids through creating a schematic, creating a wiring diagram, following those diagrams to build a prototype, writing code to control the arduino, and finally testing your design.

-I received a lot of great feedback from the students and administration on my presentation.
-They said the students all talked about after my talk.
+I received a lot of great feedback from the teachers and administration on my presentation.
+I was told the kids talked about it after they left.
 The students also really enjoyed it.
-The older students were very interested in the Arduino and how with just a few parts you can create something.
-The younger kids enjoyed like pushing the buttons and knocking over the cups.
+The older students were very interested in the Arduino and how, with just a few parts, you can create something.
+The younger kids enjoyed pushing the buttons and knocking over the cups.

 ![Schematic](screenshots/schematic.jpg "Schematic")